bcgov/aps-infra-platform/documentation/how-to/sdx-org-onboarding.md

 ---
-title: "Onboarding onto the Secure Data Exchange"
+title: "Onboarding an Organization"
 ---

-This page shows how to onboard onto the Secure Data Exchange.
+This page shows how to onboard an organization onto the Secure Data Exchange.

 The steps described in this page are performed by the following roles: